dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

+As you can see from the code snippet above, to switch control to the child RIB the parent RIB has to detach an existing child, create a new child RIB and attach it instead of the detached one.
+In RIBs architecture, parent routers always attach the routers of their children.

+It is also a responsibility of the parent RIB to maintain consistency between RIB and view hierarchies.
+If a child RIB has a view controller, then the parent RIB should dismiss or present the child view controller when the child RIB is being detached or attached.
+Check the implementation of `routeToLoggedOut` method to understand how to attach a RIB that owns a view controller.

+To be able to receive events from the newly created `LoggedIn` RIB, the `Root` RIB configures its interactor as the listener of the `LoggedIn` RIB.
+This happens when the `Root` RIB builds the child RIB in the code above.
+However, at this point the `Root` RIB doesn't yet implement the protocol allowing it to respond to `LoggedIn` RIB's requests.

-RIBs is unforgiving when it comes to conforming to listener interfaces as they are protocol based.
-We're using protocols instead of some other implicit observation methods so that the compiler will give you errors when any parent isn't consuming all the events of its children instead of failing silently at runtime.
+RIBs are unforgiving when it comes to conforming to listener interfaces as they are protocol-based.
+We use protocols instead of some other implicit observation methods so that the compiler will return errors when any parent isn't consuming all the events of its children instead of failing silently at runtime.
 Now that we pass the `RootInteractable` as a listener to the `LoggedInBuilder`'s `build` method, the `RootInteractable` needs to conform to the `LoggedInListener` protocol.
 Let's add this conformance to the `RootInteractable`:

 ```swift
 protocol RootInteractable: Interactable, LoggedOutListener, LoggedInListener {